dasch-swiss/dsp-api/docs/07-sipi/sipi-and-dsp-api.md

 ### File URLs in API v1

-In API v1, for each file value, Knora creates several Sipi URLs for accessing the file at different
+In API v1, for each file value, DSP-API creates several Sipi URLs for accessing the file at different
 resolutions:

 ```